anthonyjclarke/CYD_TFT_RetroClock/README.md

 - TFT refactor and enhancements by Anthony Clarke
 - Realistic LED rendering inspired by real MAX7219 hardware
 - Based on MAX7219 concepts by Pawel A. Hernik
-- Font data from original LED matrix project
+- Font data & code / idea from original LED matrix project by https://www.youtube.com/@cbm80amiga

 ## License